Abdo0oAdel/ecomm/project-structure.md

 ---

-*Last Updated: November 2, 2025*
+*Last Updated: November 30, 2025*
-*Architecture: Redux-based state management with HTTP-only cookie authentication*
+*Architecture: Redux-based state management.
+Access, refresh, and revoke tokens are managed via a token manager and stored in localStorage.
+Google OAuth is used for signup/signin.*